MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ### What are the rules governing which objects are identified as in overage?

-When the total capacity assigned to an environment is inferior to the combined capacity allocated to hosted machines and committed to hosted machine groups:
+When the total hosted RPA capacity assigned to an environment is inferior to the combined capacity allocated to hosted machines and committed to hosted machine groups:

-- Firstly, the overage is identified on the committed capacity of hosted machine groups, starting from the most recently created committed bot setting to the oldest.
+- First: the overage is identified on the committed capacity of hosted machine groups, starting from the most recently created committed bot setting to the oldest.
-- Secondly, the overage is identified on the allocated capacity of hosted machines, starting from the most recently created machine to the oldest.
+- Second: the overage is identified on the allocated capacity of hosted machines, starting from the most recently created machine to the oldest.

-## Permissions to view and edit capacity allocation
+## Permissions required to view and edit capacity allocation

 To view and edit capacity allocation, a user needs a security role with privileges over the Flow Capacity Assignment entity: